Opencontour/HelpGuides/en/docs/heapLeachModel.md

 | Ranges     | Min/Max dates of the system's data|
 | Dropdown   | You can view multiple system's data through a chart|

 Some Projects will have Climate Data.
-If this is the case for your project, please review the following steps; otherwise, move on to <span style="color:green">step 7.5</span>
+If this is the case for your project, please review the following steps; otherwise, move on to step 7.5.

 #### <em>Adding Climate Data</em>